9 Best Whole House Water Filters for Well Water in 2024 – Reviews & Top Picks

 1. iSpring WGB32BM Whole House Water Filter – Best Overall

 The iSpring WGB32BM is a three-stage whole-house water filter.
 The sediment filter first removes any large particles and debris.
 This minimizes clogging while also ensuring greater filtration results from the second stage filter, which is the carbon block.
 The carbon block features compact, high-quality coconut shell carbon.
 The carbon block removes pesticides, herbicides, chlorine, and other pollutants.
-The third stage of filtration reduces iron levels and is also responsible for minimizing lead to below 15 parts per billion, considered a safe drinking water level.
+The third filtration stage reduces iron levels and minimizes lead to below 15 parts per billion, which is considered a safe drinking water level.

 Two things held us up from giving this filter a perfect review.
-It was a bit tricky to install, and it seemed to meet its limit with highly polluted water.
-But all in all, it’s a near-perfect package.
+It was a bit tricky to install and seemed to meet its limit with highly polluted water.
+Overall, however, we think it’s the best whole-house filter this year.

 2. Aquaboon Whole House Well Water Filter System – Best Value

 The Aquaboon Big Blue is a filter housing system that will accept a range of 20-inch filters.
-The filters are not included when buying the housing, so you will need to purchase these separately.
-However, even after buying filters, the Big Blue from Aquaboon’s price means it is the best whole house water filter for well water for the money.
+The filters are not included when buying the housing, so you must purchase these separately.
+However, even after buying filters, the Big Blue from Aquaboon is the best whole-house water filter for well water for the money.

-The unit incorporates a pressure release button inside the cap, which makes changing the filter easier and less messy.
-There is also a double-O ring to ensure water does not leak outside the filter system.
+The unit incorporates a pressure release button inside the cap, which makes changing the filter more straightforward and less messy.
+A double-O ring also ensures water does not leak outside the filter system.

-Thanks to its large capacity housing, the Aquaboon whole house well water filter system is especially effective for use with wells that have heavy-sediment water, or where high water flow rates are required.
-It is made from FDA approved, food-grade materials, ensuring that it doesn’t add to the pollutants in your water, and it includes the brackets and all other fittings required to install the filter in your well water system.
+Thanks to its large capacity housing, the Aquaboon whole-house well water filter system is especially effective for use with wells with heavy-sediment water or where high water flow rates are required.
+It is made from FDA-approved, food-grade materials, ensuring that it doesn’t add to the pollutants in your water, and it includes the brackets and all other fittings required to install the filter in your well water system.

 3. Aquasana EQ-WELL-UV-PRO-AST Water Filter System – Premium Choice

-The Aquasana EQ-WELL-UV-PRO-AST water filter system is an advanced six-stage system that has been designed specifically for use with well water.
-It is on the pricey side, costing several times more than some of the other system we reviewed, but Aquasana states that it will clean your water for five years, or roughly 500,000 gallons of water.
+The Aquasana EQ-WELL-UV-PRO-AST water filter system is an advanced six-stage system designed specifically for use with well water.
+It is on the pricey side and costs several times more than some of the other systems we reviewed, but Aquasana states that it will clean your water for 5 years, or roughly 500,000 gallons of water.

-The price is this unit’s biggest drawback, while its complexity means that you may need a professional installer to avoid the complex installation, and the multiple filters mean that it does take up quite a lot of room.
-Overall, though, it is a powerful and effective filter.
+The price is this unit’s biggest drawback, while its complexity requires a professional installer, and the multiple filters take up a lot of room.
+Overall, it is a powerful and effective filter.

 4. Express Water WH300SCKS Whole House Water Filter